martinherrera14/kickstarter-analysis-9-25/README.md

-# kickstarter-analysis-9-25
+# An Analysis of Kickstarter Campaigns.
-performing analysis on Kickstarter .
+  we are going to be looking in depth at Lousies campaign.